-US stocks claw back from recent selling
+US stocks bounce back from recent selling

 U.S. equity futures are pointing to a higher open after beginning the week with significant losses on recession concerns.